ChrickeR/chricker.github.io/_posts/assignments/2021-08-30-integration-strategy.md

 excerpt: 'TV4 TVM ICT & Business Apps Sweden 2021 - Ongoing'
 ---

-Architect in the initiative concerning integration and system documentation eg. domain architecture.
+Architect in the initiative concerning integration modernization and system documentation for Business Apps Sweden (B2B advertising).

+- Member of the Integration team